 Building a great Windows 10 or Windows 11 device starts with selecting the right components.
 Understanding the difference between minimum and optimal hardware requirements will ensure the best usability and performance.
 To take advantage of the latest features like Cortana and Continuum, your hardware must meet specific requirements to ensure an optimal device experience.

-Windows 10 supports a wide range of devices—from phones, to tablets and laptops, to All-in-one or desktop devices.
+Windows 10 and Windows 11 support a wide range of devices—from tablets to laptops, to All-in-one or desktop devices.
 See Form factors to choose your device and learn more info about creating great Windows devices.

-The minimum hardware requirements specification defines the minimum hardware requirements necessary to boot and run Windows 10, update and service Windows 10, and provide a baseline user experience that is comparable with similar devices and computers.
+The minimum hardware requirements specification defines the minimum hardware requirements necessary to boot and run Windows 10 and Windows 11, update and service Windows 10 and Windows 11, and provide a baseline user experience that is comparable with similar devices and computers.

-Minimum hardware requirements enable OEMs, ODMs, SoC vendors, and other component vendors to make early design decisions for devices and computers that will run Windows 10.
+Minimum hardware requirements enable OEMs, ODMs, SoC vendors, and other component vendors to make early design decisions for devices and computers that will run Windows 10 or Windows 11.

-Build devices that take full advantage of the latest Windows 10 features.
+Build devices that take full advantage of the latest features.
 To get started learn how the feature works and then choose the right hardware.

 Building a great device for Windows means with selecting the right components.
-Microsoft makes recommendations to help you put together the best system for running Windows 10.
+Microsoft makes recommendations to help you put together the best system for running Windows 10 and Windows 11.

-We provide tests that help you deliver systems, software and hardware products that are compatible with Windows and run reliably on Windows 10.
+We provide tests that help you deliver systems, software and hardware products that are compatible with Windows and run reliably on Windows 10 and Windows 11.
 We also give you the opportunity to promote your product on Microsoft’s Certified Products List and with the Windows logo.